wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 If the NS name's first label is `svcb`, this is regarded as a "flag".
 When contacting a flagged nameserver, participating resolvers SHOULD perform a synchronous binding check, and upgrade to a secure transport if appropriate, before issuing the query.

-The presence of this flag does not guarantee that the corresponding SVCB record is actually present.
+The presence of this flag does not guarantee that the corresponding SVCB records are actually present.

 ## Menu form